-So what do we do with this information?
-If everything we do has a cost in greenhouse gas emissions, how can we do our part to mitigate the effects of climate change and achieve a sustainable future?
-How do we offset our carbon footprint?
+If everything we do has a cost in greenhouse gas emissions, what can we do about it to achieve a more sustainable future?

-Since there’s no way to completely cut carbon emissions from your daily life, the next best thing you can do is ensure that, for every pound of CO2 and other greenhouse gases you emit, you invest in something that reduces future emissions or takes greenhouse gases out of the atmosphere and returns them to the life cycle.
+Since most everyone's life produces carbon emissions, the next best thing you can do is invest in something that reduces them.
 There are countless programs around the world that are actively engaged in this vital carbon-reduction work, such as reforestation efforts, methane capture programs at landfills and waste facilities, industrial pollutant destruction, agricultural soil management and the advancement of energy efficiency technologies.

 In order to fund and continue their work, carbon reduction programs closely measure how many pounds of CO2 and other greenhouse gases they prevent or remove from the atmosphere and certify those pounds as a credit they can sell to others.
 We call these credits carbon offsets.